• Ntc

 in Editors' Pick, Nepal Telecom

-Reading Time: 6 mins read
+Reading Time: 7 mins read

 Nepal Telecom 5G

-Despite the public access slipping further for (Nepal Telecom) NTC 5G, there’s still curiosity about what the speed would be.
-The telco started its fifth-generation wireless network in the 2600 MHz frequency which will play a key role in determining its speed and coverage.
+Despite the public access slipping further for Nepal Telecom (NTC) 5G, there’s still curiosity about what the speed would be.
+The telco started its fifth-generation wireless network in the 2600 MHz frequency, which will play a key role in determining its speed and coverage.
 In this post, we delve deeper and explore the potential performance of the state-backed telco’s 5G mobile network.

 Let’s begin with the 5G basics

 Mobile communication quality depends on how high frequencies are used.
 The higher the frequency, the higher the bandwidth availability and speed, but the lower the coverage.
 5G is the next-generation wireless standard that can run on an extremely high spectrum.
-So, it’s obvious it brings a tremendously high throughput capacity.
+So, it’s obvious that it brings a tremendously high throughput capacity.
 So, its downlink and uplink speed is determined by the bandwidth of the used spectrum band.

-To better understand the correlation between frequency and speed, 5G frequency is classified into three categories- low band, mid-band, and high-band aka mmWave.
+To better understand the correlation between frequency and speed, 5G frequency is classified into three categories- low band, mid-band, and high-band, aka mmWave.
 Below 1 GHz is considered low band, and 1 GHz to 6 GHz is often agreed as mid-band.
-Bands above 26 GHz are the high band which is also called mmWave in the 5G glossary.
+Bands above 26 GHz are the high band, which is also called mmWave in the 5G glossary.
 The band formation is hazy and subject to varying interpretations.

 Similarly, Non-standalone (NSA) and Standalone infrastructure also play a role in 5G performance.
 The former works on existing 4G/LTE infra while the latter works on dedicated hardware and software designed for the network.
 Either way, these technologies don’t always correlate to performance and efficiency.
 However, they provide an insight into their relationship with the 5G mobile network.
 Do check out: NSA vs SA 5G Architecture